 In response to the growing prevalence of human sex trafficking, The Waterloo Crime Prevention Council (WRCPC) forged a unique partnership with JM Drama of the Registry Theatre and the Sexual Assault Support Centre (SASCWR).
 WRCPC worked to secure the rights for the British play Chelsea’s Story and it was adapted for a Waterloo audience.
 The production became the centrepiece for a series of outreach and educational opportunities about human sex trafficking in Waterloo region in 2019.

-Chelsea’s Story was written by Sean McGrath from Alter Ego Creative Solutions UK for people as young as 12 to understand what trafficking is about and the ways in which those who are vulnerable, particularly girls and young women are targeted and groomed.
+Chelsea’s Story was written by Sean McGrath from Alter Ego Creative Solutions in the UK for people as young as 12 to understand what trafficking is about and the ways in which those who are vulnerable, particularly girls and young women tend to be targeted and groomed.

 Chelsea’s Story is based on a true story.
-It centres on a group of three students who discover the diary of a 15-year-old girl named Chelsea, who is targeted and targeted and groomed by her boyfriend to be trafficked for sex.
+It centres on a group of three students who discover the diary of a 15-year-old girl named Chelsea, who is targeted and groomed by her boyfriend to be trafficked for sex.
 Chelsea’s diary is examined by the three students, who, along with their teacher, attempt to understand what happened to her.
-The play is followed by a facilitated talkback session which unpacks elements of trafficking and exploitation including; what makes a healthy /unhealthyrelationships, safe internet use and sexting, consent, the grooming process and where to go for help.
-For adults the play also raises awareness of the warning signs of exploitation and a better understanding of its insidious and damaging nature.
+The play is followed by a facilitated talkback session which unpacks elements of trafficking and exploitation including; what makes a relationship healthy or unhealthy, safe internet use and sexting, consent, the grooming process and where to go for help.
+For adults the play also raises awareness of the warning signs of exploitation of children and youth and a better understanding of the insidious and damaging nature of manipulation.

 AlterEgo’s Chelsea's Story is an innovative and powerful production highlighting the very serious and emotional issue of child sexual exploitation.
-The production shows how young people, boys and girls, are groomed by adults for the purposes of sexual exploitation using various methods, ensnaring young people and eventually taking complete control and dominating their whole lives.
+The production shows how young people, boys and girls, are groomed by adults for the purpose of sexual exploitation using various methods, ensnaring young people and eventually taking complete control and dominating their whole lives.
 The audience will gain a better understanding of the devastating impact that sexual exploitation has on a young person's life.
 This is a very useful and innovative way of raising awareness of the issues relating to sexual exploitation and reaching young people, giving them some skills and knowledge to be able to protect themselves from this form of abuse.

 Sheila Taylor, National Working Group for Sexually Exploited Children and Young People, UK

-During his visit to Waterloo Region, the playwright commented that in Canada we are still trying to convince people that human sex trafficking is an issue which is different to the UK where due to several high profile cases, the public is well aware it is an issue and is demanding significant action and education for childrenAs a result this production has been seen by thousands of professionals and more than 950,000 young people throughout the UK.
+During his visit to Waterloo Region, the playwright Sean McGrath commented that in Canada we are seemingly still trying to convince people that human sex trafficking is an issue which is different to the UK where due to several high profile cases, the public is well aware it is an issue and is demanding significant action.
+As a result this production has been seen by thousands of professionals and more than 950,000 young people throughout the UK.

-Our goal:
+What were our goals?

 The Chelsea’s Story project strived to increase awareness of human sex trafficking and to mobilize the community and its services to prevent our children and youth from becoming victims.
 We used Chelsea’s Story to encourage a broader dialogue on human sex trafficking and sexual exploitation, including:

-Awareness of what ishuman sex trafficking;
+Awareness of what human sex trafficking is;

 Awareness that it is growing in Waterloo region;